 Seeking to overturn the criminal conviction of a doctor for illegally prescribing opioids, APF and others argued to the United States Fourth Circuit Court of Appeals that “there is no ‘ceiling dose’” for opioids.

 These claims conflict with the scientific evidence, as confirmed by the FDA and CDC.
-As the CDC explains in its 2016 Guidelines, “there is now an established body of scientific evidence showing that overdose risk is increased at higher opioid dosages.”
+As the CDC explains in its 2016 Guidelines, “[t]here is now an established body of scientific evidence showing that overdose risk is increased at higher opioid dosages.”

-The Manufacturer Defendants also falsely and misleadingly emphasized or exaggerated the risks of competing products like NSAIDs, so that doctors and patients nationwide, and in Rockbridge County, would look to opioids first for the treatment of chronic pain.
+The Manufacturer Defendants also falsely and misleadingly emphasized or exaggerated the risks of competing products like NSAIDs so that doctors and patients nationwide, and in Halifax County, would look to opioids first for the treatment of chronic pain.
 The Manufacturer Defendants deceptively describe the risks from NSAIDs while failing to disclose the risks from opioids.

+The Manufacturer Defendants also promoted their products with a disregard for the truth about their safety and despite known risks of diversion and abuse.
+For example, Indivior developed Suboxone Film around 2007 as a patent-protected alternative to the tablet form of Suboxone, which was then about to face generic drug competition.
+The primary ingredient in both Suboxone Film and tablets is buprenorphine, a highly potent opioid.
+According to the USDOJ indictment, Indivior promoted Suboxone Film as safer and less-divertible than its tablet form, even though the company lacked any scientific evidence to support those claims.
+In particular, Indivior aggressively marketed Suboxone Film, without an established basis, as having a “lower risk of child exposure” and “less divertible/abusable formulation”.
+The indictment alleges Indivior made these and other false and misleading claims in marketing materials and through representations throughout the country.
+The indictment also alleges that, to further its scheme, Indivior announced a “discontinuance” of its tablet form of Suboxone based on supposed “concerns regarding pediatric exposure to” tablets, when in fact Indivior executives knew the primary reason for the discontinuance was to delay the Food and Drug Administration’s approval of generic tablet forms of the drug.

+Indivior’s scheme, as alleged in the indictment, was highly successful, converting thousands of opioid-addicted patients over to Suboxone Film and causing substantially increased utilization of the product.
+In addition, until earlier in 2019, when Suboxone Film became subject to generic competition, Indivior retained a high portion of the opioid- addiction treatment market.

 The Manufacturer Defendants, both individually and collectively, made, promoted, and profited from their misrepresentations about the risks and benefits of opioids for chronic pain even though they knew that their misrepresentations were false and misleading.
 The history of opioids, as well as research and clinical experience over the last 20 years, established that opioids were highly addictive and responsible for a long list of very serious adverse outcomes.
 The Manufacturer Defendants and their PBM allies had access to scientific studies, detailed prescription data, and reports of adverse events, including reports of addiction, hospitalization, and deaths – all of which made clear the harms from long-term opioid use and that patients are suffering from addiction, overdoses, and death in alarming numbers.
 More recently, the FDA and CDC have issued pronouncements based on actual medical evidence that conclusively expose the known falsity of the Manufacturer Defendants’ misrepresentations.